-1) Reducing plastics on campus and in our waterways;
+- Reducing plastics on campus and in our waterways;

-2) Improving water quality in the Sammamish River watershed;
+- Sampling and improving water quality in the Sammamish River watershed;

-3) Helping local municipalities plan for climate change; and
+- Helping local municipalities plan for climate change; and

-Here's what Alice Tsoodle, Education Manager at Friends of North Creek Forest, had to say when asked if their organization would consider hosting another intern from our program.
+Here's what Alice Tsoodle, Education Manager at Friends of North Creek Forest, had to say when asked if their organization would consider hosting another intern from our program:

-"Yes, I’ve had two of your interns now and both were very thoughtful and brought a wealth of knowledge to the table.
+Yes, I’ve had two of your interns now and both were very thoughtful and brought a wealth of knowledge to the table.
 They were both wonderful at bringing an environmental awareness to their work which is exactly what we need here at Friends of North Creek Forest.
-Because of their skill set and initiative, they were valuable addition to the team as opposed to extra work which is critical for this small, resource tight organization."
+Because of their skill set and initiative, they were valuable addition to the team as opposed to extra work which is critical for this small, resource tight organization.

 And, here is what Rae Edwards, City of Bellingham, said about one of our recent graduates who interned with the Bellingham Parks Department: